 Currently, independent food manufacturers, who are referred to in our industry as co-packers, manufacture many of our product lines.
-These product lines include our Alba(R), Estee(R), Garden of Eatin'(R), Hain Pure Foods(R), Kineret(R), Little Bear Organic Foods(R), Terra Chips(R), Westbrae(R), and Westsoy(R) product lines.
-For the fiscal years ended June 30, 2001 and 2000, products manufactured for us by co-packers represented approximately 49% and 45%, respectively, of our sales.
+These product lines include our Alba(R), Estee(R), Garden of Eatin'(R), Hain Pure Foods(R), Kineret(R), Little Bear Organic Foods(R), Terra Chips(R), Westbrae(R), Westsoy(R), Lima(R), Health Valley(R), Casbah(R), Breadshop's(R), Nile Spice(R), and Imagine(R) product lines.
+For the fiscal years ended June 30, 2002, 2001 and 2000, products manufactured for us by co-packers represented approximately 46%, 49% and 45%, respectively, of our sales.
+With the recent acquisition of Imagine Foods, all of whose products are manufactured by co-packers, and the recent sale of our Health Valley manufacturing facility to a co-packer, we anticipate that co-packers will produce a significantly higher proportion of our products in the future.